-- Having an LCD or digital display can help you use your inverter more easily.
-You can monitor the battery voltage and warning indicators that you might not otherwise know.
+- An LCD or digital display can help you use your inverter more easily.
+You can monitor the battery voltage and warning indicators you might not otherwise know.

-- You’ll also want to think about how many power outlets you’ll need.
+- You’ll also want to consider how many power outlets you need.
 Some simple power inverters might only have one or two outlets, while the best solar power inverters can power many different devices simultaneously.

-- You’ll also want to ensure it has the types of outlets you need, such as USB ports, if you plan to charge your phone with a USB charger.
+- You’ll also want to ensure it has the outlets you need, such as USB ports if you plan to charge your phone with a USB charger.

-Keep in mind that you might think you can power multiple devices only to realize that the outlets share the power in many cases.
-Unfortunately, this means that your equipment might not be receiving the wattage it needs.
+Remember that you might think you can power multiple devices only to realize that the outlets share the power in many cases.
+Unfortunately, your equipment might not be receiving the wattage it needs.

 Keep Functionality in Mind

-Remember that wherever you’re using the solar panel power inverter, it will need to fit in the space, function safely, and not be disruptive.
+Remember that wherever you’re using the solar panel power inverter, it must fit in the space, function safely, and not be disruptive.
 So take measurements of the space to ensure your new power inverter will fit, and check the noise level.